nick627/UserControl/README.md

 The program for managing accounts and access control in Windows OS, using the capabilities of the Windows API

-The program for managing accounts and access control in Windows OS, using the capabilities of the Windows API.

 • programming language: C/C ++;
 • Dynamic loading of Windows libraries implementing Windows API functions;
 • The program being developed should not use ready-made wrappers over the Windows API;